fliqkr/inertia/README.md

 ### Prerequisites

-- You need Ruby `3.0.6`, which you can download using your package manager.
-If you package manager doesn't serve the the version `3.0.6` of Ruby, try [RVM](https://rvm.io/rvm/install).
+- You need Ruby `3.0.6` or anything newer than `3.0.0`, which you can download using your package manager.
 - You will also need [Node.JS LTS (>=18.16.0)](https://nodejs.org/en) for pre-compiling assets, which you can download from the website or from your package manager.

 ### Setup Inertia